 Each blue, oval, film-coated tablet engraved with "SP" on one side and "200" on the other, contains 200 mg of lacosamide.
 Nonmedicinal ingredients: colloidal silicon dioxide, crospovidone, hydroxypropylcellulose, hypromellose, lecithin, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polyvinyl alcohol, talc, titanium dioxide, and FD&C Blue No. 2/Indigo Carmine Aluminum Lake.

-The recommended starting dose of lacosamide is 50 mg twice daily for 1 week.
-The dose is then increased to 100 mg twice daily during the second week.
-Depending on your response, your doctor may increase the dose of the medication to 150 mg twice daily during the third week, and 200 mg twice daily during the fourth week.
+When lacosamide is being used in addition to other seizure medications, the recommended starting dose is 50 mg twice a day for 1 week.
+The dose is then increased to 100 mg twice a day during the second week.
+Depending on your response, your doctor may increase the dose of the medication to 150 mg twice a day during the third week, and 200 mg twice a day during the fourth week.
 Do not stop taking this medication or any other seizure medications unless your health care provider advises you to.

 This medication can be taken with plenty of water, with or without food.
 Swallow the tablets whole – do not crush or chew the tablets.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.